Skip to main content

 • All days (calendar days)

-Weekly tasks have simpler due date options since they're tied to specific weekdays.
+Weekly tasks have simpler due date options since they are tied to specific weekdays.

 Weekly tasks cannot automatically move to different days if they fall on holidays.
-You'll need to reschedule these tasks manually.
+You will need to reschedule these tasks manually.

 Quarterly tasks offer the same flexibility as monthly tasks but occur every three months.

-3. Choose your month (first, second, or third month of quarter)
+3. Choose your month (first, second, or third month of the quarter).

 • Specific date with before/after day-off rules